mmbman/Katagiri/1986-03-22-Principles-of-Practice-Talk-4.md

 #### 35:48

-But Dogen Zenji was very compassionate, very kind, if you read *The Record of Things Heard*.
+But Dōgen Zenji was very compassionate, very kind, if you read *The Record of Things Heard*.
 In the *Gakudō-yōjinshū* he [said it] like this: you cut off delusion, cut off the root of the discriminating mind, right here, right now, day by day; this is the important process to reach that Buddhist faith.
-But [in *The Record of Things Heard*], Dogen Zenji said, still it’s pretty hard.
+But [in *The Record of Things Heard*], Dōgen Zenji said, still it’s pretty hard.
 It’s very hard.

 Very naturally you can see [that] you are tempted by worldly affairs.
 Even though we know how important practice is, [and] what kind of practice is important for me, for all of you, [still] it’s very difficult.
-So Dogen Zenji says, or ancestors and buddhas say, “Please forsake your body and mind, plunging into Buddha’s world.”
+So Dōgen Zenji says, or ancestors and buddhas say, “Please forsake your body and mind, plunging into Buddha’s world.”
 That means plunging into that just one world, the very first moment of being present right now, right here; which is very pure and clean, beyond good or bad, right or wrong.
 We have to practice; that is called “forsake your body and mind.”

 But still, the worldly affairs *[unintelligible]*.
 So it’s very difficult.

 From [here] on, [...]
-I give you the spirit of Dogen’s compassion through this *Record of Things Heard*.
-I don’t want to translate it, I don’t want to read it [verbatim], but this is the first thing Dogen Zenji mentions.
+I give you the spirit of Dōgen’s compassion through this *Record of Things Heard*.
+I don’t want to translate it, I don’t want to read it [verbatim], but this is the first thing Dōgen Zenji mentions.
 You have to constantly forsake yourself, give yourself to that one first very moment, which is pure and clean.
 But it’s very difficult.
 Because if you live in the worldly affairs, you are immediately tempted by many circumstances, conditions.

 And then very naturally people say, “I don’t have the way seeking mind, I don’t want to have aspiration.
 I want to have aspiration, but it’s very difficult to keep it.”
 So we say, “I don’t want to practice.”
-Because Dogen Zenji or ancestors say that first you need the way seeking mind, *bodhicitta*, but what you can see is yourself who is constantly tempted by the worldly affairs.
+Because Dōgen Zenji or ancestors say that first you need the way seeking mind, *bodhicitta*, but what you can see is yourself who is constantly tempted by the worldly affairs.
 So very naturally you lose the spirit of *bodhicitta*, ...

 *[Tape change.]*

 ... you give up.
-But Dogen Zenji [says it] like this: “Even though you don’t have bodhi-mind, please be willing to follow the teaching, follow the practice, to be the follower, because nothing is impossible to a willing heart.
+But Dōgen Zenji [says it] like this: “Even though you don’t have bodhi-mind, please be willing to follow the teaching, follow the practice, to be the follower, because nothing is impossible to a willing heart.
 So please *do it*, even though you don’t have a bodhi-mind.”

 If you look seriously at yourself, you believe that “I don’t have a bodhi-mind.”
 We don’t know what the bodhi-mind is.
 But even though you don’t [know], [still,] practically, please take the initiative to practice, okay?
 With a willing heart.
 Constantly.
 And then, naturally you will come to deepen your life.

 Why do we have to do it?

-Then Dogen Zenji says, “In the ancient time, there were many, many ancestors, buddhas, who tried to practice, [...] under various conditions, without being tossed away by cold and heat, et cetera.
+Then Dōgen Zenji says, “In the ancient time, there were many, many ancestors, buddhas, who tried to practice, [...] under various conditions, without being tossed away by cold and heat, et cetera.
 Anyway, they were very patient and continued to practice.
 Ancestors and buddhas are not strong or brave persons, but nevertheless ancestors and buddhas have been practicing for long with a willing heart, so that’s why they reach the Buddha’s way.
 So please look at the ancestors and buddhas in ancient times.”

 This is encouragement for us.
 Don’t look at yourself only, but look at yourself in terms of ancestors and buddhas: how they did it, how they continued to practice.